RetroDECK/ES-DE/USERGUIDE-DEV.md

 * Core searches will not work, if an emulator core is missing there will be no error notification inside ES-DE and game launching will just silently fail
 * Logging output from emulators is not possible due to ES-DE running in the background

 As well, adding support for the Steam release of RetroArch for all systems that ES-DE supports requires hundreds of additional alternative emulator entries.
 For all these reasons there will be no official support for this release of RetroArch.
-If you insist on still using it, it's however quite easy to make [custom system configuration](USERGUIDE-DEV.md#game-system-customizations) entries as the setup has been partly prepared in the bundled configuration.
+If you insist on still using it, it's quite easy to make [custom system configuration](USERGUIDE-DEV.md#game-system-customizations) entries as the setup has been partly prepared for in the bundled configuration.

 Simply add alternative emulator entries such as the following example (which enables support for the Nestopia UE core for the nes system):
 ```xml